Business

 Sherwood News

-Although the company cited tariffs as one reason why its margins have been under pressure — and noted that the official ending of the de minimis exemption on August 29 is likely to hurt its Canada-to-US supply chain even more — Lululemon has a more fundamental issue: falling out of fashion, just as its competition hits its stride.
+Though the company cited tariffs as one reason why its margins have been under pressure — and said the official ending of the de minimis exemption on August 29 is likely to hurt its Canada-to-US supply chain even more — Lululemon has a more fundamental issue: falling out of fashion, just as its competition hits its stride.

-In future, that might mean spending a lot more on marketing.
-As noted by The Economist, the company currently only spends ~5% of revenues on marketing, while competitors Alo Yoga, Vuori, and On have been shelling out for big-name celebrities.
+In the future, that might mean spending a lot more on marketing.
+As reported by The Economist, the company currently spends only ~5% of revenues on marketing, while competitors Alo Yoga, Vuori, and On have been shelling out for big-name celebrities.

 Realigning chakras

-While female sports stars such as Leylah Fernandez have been signed as Lulu ambassadors in years past, 2025’s roster is comprised solely of male athletes.
-This could suggest an intentional effort to continue growing its menswear category — which notched total sales of $625 million in the second quarter (+6% YoY) — as the brand attempts to stretch its reputation further away from $100+ yoga pants.
+While female sports stars like Leylah Fernandez have been signed as Lulu ambassadors in years past, this year’s roster comprises solely male athletes.
+This could suggest an intentional effort to continue growing its menswear category — which notched total sales of $625 million in the second quarter (up 6% year on year) — as the brand attempts to stretch its reputation further away from $100-plus yoga pants.

 More Business